-Advanced Space Robotics(宇宙ロボティクス特論)
+Advanced Space Robotics (宇宙ロボティクス特論)

-26630001, NAGAOKA Kenji, Credit $2\,$
+Subject code, Lecturer, Credit 26630001, NAGAOKA Kenji, Credit 2

 Currently, robotics technologies have been required for various space applications to support or replace human space activities.
 In particular, robotics exploration is necessary for deep space exploration.
 This course introduces the fundamentals and applications of space robotics.
 Specifically, this course expects students to learn and have a better understanding of fundamental dynamics, control technique, and autonomous technology of space robotics.